iDigBio/spreadsheet-skills/02-common-mistakes.md

 ## <a name=zeros></a> Not filling in zeroes

-It might be that when you're measuring something, it's usually a zero, say the number of times an elephant is observed in the object or the survey.
-Why bother writing in the number zero in that column, when it's mostly zeros?

-However, there's a difference between a zero and a blank cell in a spreadsheet.
+There's a difference between a zero and a blank cell in a spreadsheet.
 To the computer, a zero is actually data.
 You measured or counted it.
 A blank cell means that it wasn't measured and the computer will interpret it as a null value.

 The spreadsheets or statistical programs will likely mis-interpret blank cells that are meant to be zero.
 This is equivalent to leaving out data.
 Zero observations are real data!
 Leaving zero data blank is not good in a written lab notebook, but NEVER okay when you move your data into a digital format.